tomaszkubacki/kafka_connect_demo/kafka_to_postgresql/kafka_to_postgres.md

 # Stream schemaless events to PostgreSQL table

-In this scenario we will stream Kafka schemaless messages into PostgreSQL table using JdbcSinkConnector.
+In this scenario we will stream Kafka schemaless messages into PostgreSQL table using the _JdbcSinkConnector_.
-JdbcSinkConnector requires, that messages have schema, hence we will wrap messages into schema using custom _SimpleSchemaWrappingConverter_ which can be found [here](https://github.com/tomaszkubacki/schema_wrapping)
+JdbcSinkConnector requires, that messages have schema, hence we will wrap messages into schema using custom _SimpleSchemaWrappingConverter_ which [can be found here](https://github.com/tomaszkubacki/schema_wrapping)

 > [!NOTE]
-> Make sure all necessary containers are up and running as defined in the docker-compose.yml file
+> Make sure all necessary containers are up and running as defined
+> in the _docker-compose.yml_ file
 > and all prerequisites steps are fulfilled as defined in the root README

 ## Kafka to PostgreSQL steps